heaganhenry/bootstrap-practice/README.md

 # bootstrap-practice
 Built a responsive website utilizing various Bootstrap components such as cards, modals and the accordian.
-\nView it live here: https://hh-frontendbc.netlify.app/
+View it live here: https://hh-frontendbc.netlify.app/